 Alcohol abuse is huge in Knysna!
 But tik, one of the worst drugs in the world, is presently far more frightening.
 Originally, it took root in Hornlee, traditionally a coloured suburb, and, before it could be dug out, jumped across the N2, the highway, to the suburbs of Khayalethu and Concordia.
 It scares me to think that we could be facing Cape Town’s problem where sometimes 3 generations in a family are addicted (child, parent, grandparent).

 Tik follows the natural path to crime which itself is rapidly on the increase.
-Just last week i met a lady whose house in Hunter’s Home had been burglarized 3 times in 1 month, the third time finding her attacked.
+Just last week I met a lady whose house in Hunter’s Home had been burglarized 3 times in 1 month, the third time finding her attacked.
 I don’t feel safe enough to walk at night and many would agree.

 Fighting addiction and creating jobs are prerogatives that the DA needs to tackle.
 Their social program will be unveiled soon.
-And their job is not going to made any easier with the huge increases in electricity charges that have been forced upon us by Eskom and the national government.
+And their job is not going to be made easier with the huge increases in electricity charges that have been forced upon us by Eskom and the national government.
 Most don’t realize that electricity is the second biggest source of income for Knysna’s municipality.
 Imagine that income disappearing.

 If anything, we have to work together more, and harder, than ever before!
 We can either divide and fall or stand united and stronger.
 It shouldn’t be a choice.
 Find out what positive projects are happening in your area and support them!